baltricks/my-ml-page/blog/2020/creating-this-blog/index.md

 And another important reason is the hope that this blog will one day **help others on their way**.
 Today there is so much free content in the internet and such a great community sharing it.
 This makes learning and development available for everybody.
 I benefit from this since years.

-## This site is a GitHub page
+## This blog is a GitHub page

-To keep things easy I decided to use [GitHub Pages](https://pages.github.com) for publishing.
+To keep things easy I decided to use [GitHub Pages](https://pages.github.com) for this blog.
 I created a new git repository on GitHub and choose the main branch as page source and the [cayman theme](https://github.com/pages-themes/cayman) as Jekyll theme.
-All this can be done in the *Settings / Github Pages* Section of the repository.
+All this can be done in the *Settings / Github Pages* section of the repository.

 I created a directory structure for my future posts and made my adaptations in the *index.md* (as the home page of the blog) and *_config.yml* (the theme configuration).
 For layout customization I copied the *_layouts/default.html* from the [origin theme repository](https://github.com/pages-themes/cayman) into my repository and made my (minor) changes.